qweri0p/nhentai-json/LOG.md

 if this happens between me starting the scrape and it finishing (lol) it will skip both the one that got added there will also be a duplicate across two files

+Update:
+I ran into 2 issues:
+1. Connection reset by peer
+2. If a manga has been deleted off nhentai, the api can't get the data from the page the manga was on.

+the first issue is easily fixed with a try catch block the second issue is a bit harder

+my current idea is to have it query all 6-digit codes and store all in json this would accidentally fix the issue described above (line 70) however, this would take WAY longer as for now I have 167 megabytes of json
+I NEED MORE!

+i'll do this later

+i should be quick, idk when they're gonna enable cloudflare again (or something similar)